rsms/estrella/README.md

 <img src="misc/estrella-logo.png" width="320" align="center">

-Estrella is a light-weight runner for the fantastic [esbuild](https://github.com/evanw/esbuild) TypeScript and JavaScript compiler.
+Estrella is a lightweight and versatile build tool based on the fantastic [esbuild](https://github.com/evanw/esbuild) TypeScript and JavaScript compiler.

-- Watch file system for changes and rebuild automatically.
+- Rebuild automatically when source files for changes.
+- Build multiple projects at once, in parallel.
 - TypeScript diagnostics run in parallel.
-- Can build multiple projects at once, in parallel.
-- Scriptable: invoke from your own build script with any imaginable customizations.
+- TypeScript diagnostics are optional even for TypeScript projects.
 - Ability to remap TSXXXX TypeScript diagnostic severity levels, for example to treat some issues as warnings instead of errors.
+- Scriptable — run any JavaScript you want as part of your build process.
-- Can run or restart your program after its built
+- Can run your program after its built and manage subprocesses.
 - Fast!

 See [estrella.d.ts](estrella.d.ts) for API documentation.